tayyabsayyad/opensourcetutorials.in/content/qgis/workshop/features/index.md

 `WFS-T client` : Web Feature Service (WFS) with transactions

-`WMS, WCS or WFS server` : QGIS can server as a server for WMS,WCS ot WFS services
+`WMS, WCS or WFS server` : QGIS can be used as a server for WMS,WCS ot WFS services

 ### 6. QGIS Plugins